mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

 ```sql
 Error Code: 3948.
 Loading local data is disabled; this must be enabled on both the client and server sizes 0.000 sec.
 ```
-#### Solution of loading data from local data:
+Solution of loading data from local data:

-1. With the mysql terminal command:
+1.With the mysql terminal command:
 -	Logged in first with the usual:

 ```sql